Habib ur Rahman (Indian National Army officer): World War II

 By the dawn of 9 February 1942, almost two divisions of the Japanese had landed on the soil of Singapore.
 On 10 February 1942, 7 MRC was moved to Raffles Square, a business area.
 By that time it was apparent that the surrender of Singapore was imminent.
 On 13 February 1942, Raffles Square was bombed.
 7MRC suffered heavily with about 300 killed and many more wounded.
-The second-in-Command of 7 MRC, an English Major and Rahman had a difficult job disposing of corpses.
+The second-in-Command of 7 MRC, a British major and Rahman had a difficult job disposing of corpses.
 They dropped them in the ocean.
-Singapore capitulated on 15 February 1942 and British Forces surrendered unconditionally to the Japanese.
+Singapore capitulated on 15 February 1942 and its garrison surrendered unconditionally to the Japanese.

 The defeated and demoralised Indian soldiers collected themselves at Farrer Park in Singapore.
 Major Fujiwara addressing the POWs expressed that it was his firm belief that world peace and the liberation of Asia could not be achieved and maintained without a free and independent India.
-He further said that if Indian POWs in Malaya were prepared to fight British imperialism for the cause of achieving the independence of their motherland, the Imperial Japanese Government would advance all out-support.
+He further said that if Indian POWs in Malaya were prepared to fight the British for the cause of achieving the independence of their motherland, the Imperial Japanese Government would advance all out-support.
 He suggested the formation of the Indian National Army.
 He handed over all the POWs in Malaya to Capt.
 Mohan Singh, the G.O.C. of the Indian National Army.